Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 ### Content
 The sound clips were taken from [Soundjay.com](https://www.soundjay.com/button-sounds-1.html "Game Sounds").
 A free to use site of various sound files.
+The Trophy emoji was taken from [emojipedia.org](https://emojipedia.org/trophy/ "Emoji Trophy Image").
+These are also free to use.
 ### Media
 The photos used in this site were obtained from ...
 ### Acknowledgements